Are you planning a trip to Oahu for 2024 and want to start working on your Hawaii itinerary? Check out these awesome things to do on Oahu with kids!

 There are four little man-made lagoons that can be found near Aulani, a Disney Resort & Spa.

-They each have their own perfect beach spot and because of how the rocks stack up in these areas it is safe for kids to swim around them without worrying about strong currents or underwater dangers like sharp objects sticking out from beneath sand banks!
+They each have their own perfect beach spot, and because of how the rocks are arranged in these areas, it is safe for kids to swim around them without worrying about strong currents or underwater dangers like sharp objects sticking out from beneath sandbanks.

-The water here typically isn’t too deep so you’ll have plenty of sunlight on your skin while soaking wet thanks again those dry conditions—what better way could there really feel relax after spending some time exploring?
+The water here typically isn’t too deep, so you’ll have plenty of sunlight on your skin while soaking wet.
+Thanks again to those dry conditions—what better way could there really be to feel relaxed after spending some time exploring?

 17. Visit Bishop Museum

-With 24 million artifacts from across Polynesia, this museum will impress kids who are interested not only cultural tours but also activities like Hawaiian storytelling or shows with experts on various topics such as archeology!
+With 24 million artifacts from across Polynesia, this museum will impress kids who are interested not only in cultural tours but also in activities like Hawaiian storytelling or shows featuring experts on various topics, such as archaeology!

 There’s so much more than just history at play here.
 They even have planetarium sessions where your child can learn about wayfinding (just like in the movie Moana)!

-Because it’s indoors, it’s one of the best things to do on Oahu with it rains.
+Because it’s indoors, it’s one of the best things to do on Oahu when it rains.

 18. Get Malasadas at Leonard’s Bakery

-The malasadas, a Portuguese doughnut and an island staple in Hawaii for decades, is kind of like oversized holes that are rolled in sugar.
+The malasadas, a Portuguese doughnut and an island staple in Hawaii for decades, are kind of like oversized holes that are rolled in sugar.

 You can find them at local bakeries (the most famous being Leonard’s Bakery) or stands outside shops with tropical flavors such as coconut cream, mango, and guava.

 They definitely taste best when eaten warm.
-I suggest buying a box and bringing them to eat at the beach.
+I suggest buying a box and bringing it to eat at the beach.

 19. Go Snorkeling

-One of the most popular Oahu activities is going snorkeling.
-There are tons snorkeling beaches all over the island, and you can easily rent or buy gear if going for just one day!
+One of the most popular activities on Oahu is snorkeling.
+There are tons of snorkeling beaches all over the island, and you can easily rent or buy gear if going for just one day!

-You can also book a snorkeling boat tour that gets your out into the ocean where you’ll have the opportunity to see Hawaiian Green Sea Turtles and maybe even dolphins!
+You can also book a snorkeling boat tour that gets you out into the ocean where you’ll have the opportunity to see Hawaiian Green Sea Turtles and maybe even dolphins!

 20. Take a Waikiki Submarine Ride